bi3mer/scary_dungeon_js/README.md

 ## Known Bugs
 - If you kill an enemy when they are on top of a scroll, the rendering is bugged.
+- UI dies on resize until there is an update